-In the early fifteenth century, the use of standard abbreviations (co and ce) for cosa and censo become common (but more often used in marginal annotations than in the running text, rarely very systematically, and very rarely for symbolic operations); they are often written above the coefficient, which might suggest inspiration from Maghreb ways.
-The first trace of such recent interaction is the algebra section of a Tratato sopra l'arte della arismetricha written in Florence around 1390. ^[14] Probably indirect contact of some kind with the Arabic world is suggested by the use of censo for an amount of money which the compiler (in spite of being apparently an extraordinary mathematician) does not understand - after having found the censo he takes its square root, believing it has to be an algebraic square, and then has to multiply it by itself in order to find the unknown amount.
+1390.^[14] Recent contact of some (probably indirect) kind with the Arabic world is suggested by the use of censo for an amount of money which the compiler (in spite of being apparently an extraordinary mathematician) does not understand - after having found the censo he takes its square root, believing it has to be an algebraic square, and then has to multiply it with itself in order to find the unknown amount.
 Beyond sophisticated use of polynomial algebra in the transformation of equation types, we find here a clear discussion of the sequence of algebraic powers as a geometric progression, to which we shall have to return.